 Nevertheless, Douglas and the conservationists did not immediately realize their dream.
 Only after numerous reunion hikes and years of lobbying on Capitol Hill did the Chesapeake and Ohio Canal finally become a National Historical Park in 1971.
 For his immense efforts in preserving and protecting the nautral and historical resources, the C& O Canal National Historical Park was officially dedicated to Supreme Court Justice William O. Douglas, the man who helped saved the canal.

 On October 12, 1998, the C&O Canal National Historical Park commemorated the 100th Anniversary of William O. Douglas' birth by unveiling a portrait of Justice Douglas hiking along the towpath.
-Speakers at the ceremony included Park Superintendent Douglas D. Faris, U.S. Representative Connie Morella (MD), and those in the picture on the right.
-At the podium is former U.S. Representative Gilbert Gude (MD) who introduced the legislation that preserved the C&O Canal by designating it a National Historical Park.
-Seated from left to right are Cathleen Douglas Stone (widow of Justice Douglas), Carl Linden (C&O Canal Association), Tom Kozar (the portrait's artist), and U.S. Senator Paul Sarbanes (MD).
+Speakers at the ceremony included Park Superintendent Douglas D. Faris, U.S. Representative Connie Morella (MD), and U.S. Representative Gilbert Gude (MD) (see photo above) who introduced the legislation that preserved the C&O Canal by designating it a National Historical Park.
+Seated from left to right are Douglas's widow Cathleen Douglas Stone, Carl Linden (C&O Canal Association), and portrait artist Tom Kozar.

 Last updated: April 28, 2020